 Occidental College has contributed more than 2,000 images of California architecture from the archives of Robert Winter to the Artstor Digital Library.

-Robert Winter is the Arthur G. Coons Professor of the History of Ideas, Emeritus at Occidental College, where he has taught for over 30 years.
-Now retired, Winter lives in the Craftsman style home of Ernest Batchelder (1875-1957), the subject of his 1999 monograph Batchelder: Tilemaker (In 2016, Winter curated the exhibition Batchelder: Tilemaker celebrating his donation of a collection of Batchelder tiles to the Pasadena Museum of History).
+Robert Winter (1924-2019) was the Arthur G. Coons Professor of the History of Ideas, Emeritus at Occidental College, where he taught for more than 30 years.
+He lived in the Craftsman-style home of Ernest Batchelder (1875-1957), the subject of his 1999 monograph Batchelder: Tilemaker (In 2016, Winter curated the exhibition Batchelder: Tilemaker celebrating his donation of a collection of Batchelder tiles to the Pasadena Museum of History).
 Located in Pasadena, CA, the Batchelder House is listed in the National Register of Historic Places.
-Winter’s images are available due to the generous donation of his slide collection to Occidental College.
+Winter’s images are available thanks to the generous donation of his slide collection to Occidental College.

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute